emanespitia/Personal_Professional_Website/README.md

 ## Features

-    - **Form:** In my webpage there is a form at the bottom that lets you type in a message in order to connect with me.
+    ** Form: ** In my webpage there is a form at the bottom that lets you type in a message in order to connect with me.

-    - **Buttons:** The Links to my pages such as linkedin and githun are buttons that darken when hovered over and go back to normal when not being interacted with.
+    __ Buttons __: The Links to my pages such as linkedin and githun are buttons that darken when hovered over and go back to normal when not being interacted with.